-Dr. Welsh obtained an MD from and completed an internal medicine residency at the University of Iowa.
+Dr. Welsh obtained an MD and completed an internal medicine residency at the University of Iowa.
 He then trained in pulmonary medicine and research at the University of California, San Francisco and physiology at the University of Texas, Houston.
-He is an Investigator of the Howard Hughes Medical Institute.
+He has been an Investigator of the Howard Hughes Medical Institute since 1989.

 Dr. Welsh served as president of the American Society for Clinical Investigation and the Association of American Physicians.
-He received the Carver College of Medicine Second Annual Distinguished Mentor Award.
-He was elected to the Institute of Medicine, the American Academy of Arts and Sciences, and the National Academy of Sciences.
-He is a native Iowan who enjoys his native tall-grass prairie near Iowa City.
+He was elected to the National Academy of Medicine, the American Academy of Arts and Sciences, and the National Academy of Sciences.

 He has received many awards for his work, including the Doris F. Tulcin Cystic Fibrosis Research Award, Paul di Sant'Agnese Distinguished Scientific Achievement Award, J. Burns Amberson Award, Walter B. Cannon Award, Steven C. Beering Award, Warren Alpert Foundation Prize, and Kober Medal.